Wind power is booming in Iowa

 Windmills once dotted the Iowa landscape.
 Converting the energy of the wind into mechanical energy helped run pumps and other machinery on Iowa farms, and elsewhere, long before electrical power made its appearance.

-A high-tech, 21st-century cousin of those windmills, so important in years gone by, could be one of the key ingredients to energy self-sufficiency for the United States.
+A high-tech, 21st-century cousin of those windmills could be one of the key ingredients to energy self-sufficiency for the United States.

 Wind-based generation of electricity is a technology that offers the promise of vast amounts of electric power produced with few environmental downsides.